 Tip

-Docling is IBM's open-source document intelligence library that converts PDFs and other files into structured formats (Markdown, HTML, JSON) with deep understanding of layout, tables, figures, and OCR text.
-Unlike MarkitDown, Docling uses ML models to understand document structure and can extract tables as DataFrames and figures as images.
+Docling is IBM's open-source library for understanding documents.
+It converts PDFs and other files into structured formats (Markdown, HTML, JSON), and it truly understands layout, tables, figures, and scanned text.
+Unlike MarkitDown, Docling uses ML models to read the document's structure, so it can extract tables as DataFrames and figures as images.

 GitHub: https://github.com/docling-project/docling